Adissuu/CoursesDB/readme.md

 # :books: CoursesDB with MERN stack and NextJS :books:

-This project helped me create my first ever fullstack viable application.
+This project helped me create my first fullstack viable application.
 I learnt NextJS, MongoDB and NodeJS thanks to it.
 I learnt the basis of SEO and TailwindCSS (making me realize that pure CSS might be the most optimized solution most of the time).

 # **Landing page**